mlhartme/stool/DOCUMENTATION.md

 Depending on your context you'll be asked to authenticate.

-Create a new stage called `mystage` running the application `hello` with
+Create a new stage called `mystage` running a `hello` application with

     sc create mystage hello